lachisholm/Data_Structure_Discovery/Stack.md

-Page under Construction !

-### This page is about LIFO

-# Practical Applications of LIFO
+# Practical Applications of Stack

 LIFO is an acronym for Last In, First Out.